Chainyard/coding-challenge/README.md

 #### UI/UX Design
 ------------------------

 The UI/UX is completely up to you.
-Be as creative as you want while considering the user's experience when using the service.
+Be as creative as you want while considering the user's experience, but be prepared to explain your design decisions.
 You may add additional features if you think the users will find it useful!

 ### Technical Spec
 ---------------------------